Why Faster Page Load Time is Better For Your Website [Infographic]

 How Can I Speed It Up?

-First of all, you should find out how fast your website is loading from more locations than just your home internet connection or from a smartphone.
+First, you should find out how fast your website is loading from more locations than just your home internet connection or from a smartphone.
 You also need to get exact numbers.
 It is not that helpful to ask a friend to visit your website and then report back.
 They will most likely just say “it was fast,” with no more details.

 One of the main reasons for slow website loading is the type of hosting plan that the owner has bought.
 You get what you pay for in the world of hosting.
 If you are only paying a few dollars per month for hosting then there is a very high chance that your host is not providing you with the best hardware and bandwidth available.